mario-goulart/fu/goodies/oe/README.md

 ```

 A statically linked `fu` binary is going to be created in the current
 directory.
-You can copy this binary around run it on compatible
+You can copy this binary around and run it on compatible
 platforms.
 To get the actual `oe` command, source the shell wrapper:

 ```